ZSolidity/Somewhere-Eth/README.md

 This is a [RainbowKit](https://rainbowkit.com) + [wagmi](https://wagmi.sh) + [Next.js](https://nextjs.org/) + [forge](https://github.com/foundry-rs/foundry/tree/master/forge) project bootstrapped with [`create-rainbowkit`](https://github.com/rainbow-me/rainbowkit/tree/main/packages/create-rainbowkit).

-## WARNING (SERIOUSLY, READ 🏴‍☠️)

-DO NOT INSERT YOUR PRIVATE KEY HERE!!!
-THIS IS SETUP FOR LOCAL DEV USING ANVILS GENERATED ACCOUNTS!! package.json within /forge contains scripts that reference a "--private-key" as "0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80"

-Please exercise caution and don't use this for production (right now 6/25/22)

 ## Dependencies (Before we get started)

 ```bash